BerattCelikk/Prediction_Notes/Linear Regression/linear_code_explanation.md

 ---

-Bitcoin Price Prediction Using Linear Regression
+🪙 Bitcoin Price Prediction Using Linear Regression

-This project aims to predict future Bitcoin prices using historical Bitcoin data with a Linear Regression model.
-The model enhances price prediction accuracy by incorporating moving averages as additional features.
-Below, you will find detailed explanations of each step of the code, along with key points to consider.
+This project aims to predict future Bitcoin prices using historical data with a Linear Regression model.
+The model incorporates moving averages as additional features to enhance prediction accuracy.
+Below, you'll find detailed explanations and tips for each step of the code.

-Project Overview
+📚 Project Overview

-Predicting the prices of financial assets like Bitcoin provides significant advantages to investors in their decision-making processes.
-This project attempts to forecast future Bitcoin prices using a simple yet effective approach known as Linear Regression.
+Predicting prices of financial assets like Bitcoin provides significant advantages for decision-making.
+This project utilizes a straightforward yet effective approach using a Linear Regression model to forecast future Bitcoin prices.
 You will learn how to perform data processing, feature engineering, and prediction modeling.

 ---

-Libraries Used
+📦 Libraries Used

-The following libraries are used in this project:

-import yfinance as yf  # Financial data retrieval (Bitcoin prices) import pandas as pd  # Data manipulation and processing import numpy as np  # Numerical calculations from sklearn.linear_model import LinearRegression  # Linear regression model import matplotlib.pyplot as plt  # Visualization
+import yfinance as yf  # Fetch financial data (Bitcoin prices) import pandas as pd  # Data processing and manipulation import numpy as np  # Numerical calculations from sklearn.linear_model import LinearRegression  # Linear regression model import matplotlib.pyplot as plt  # Visualization